simholte/vagrant-ansible-iris/README.md

 For Windows machine you can use my Chocolately script to install Vagrant and Virtual Box [​https://raw.githubusercontent.com/simholte/util-scripts/master/choco_vagrant_virtualbox.ps1](Chocolately Script)

-For Mac OS assuing your using HomeBre and Cask you can use the below one liner
+For Mac OS assuing your using HomeBrew and Cask you can use the below one liner
 ```shell
 brew cask install virtualbox && brew cask install vagrant && brew cask install vagrant-manager
 ```